-Values provided by HDC (Mar 2007), as updated for Unit 2 with new runner design (Sep 2021) and Units 4, 5, 6 with locked blades (May 2022).
+Values provided by HDC (Mar 2007), as updated for Units 2 and 3 with new runner design (Sep 2021 and Nov 2022, respectively) and Units 4, 5, 6 with locked blades (May 2022).
 Flow (cfs) was calculated based on turbine efficiency, project head, and power output (MW).

 “Operating Limit” is the maximum safe operating point based on cavitation or generator limit (added Feb 2018).
 IHR Units 1-3 generator limit restricts turbine output at higher heads.
-Values shaded in gray indicate Operating Limit is below the 1% Upper Limit.
+Values shaded in gray indicate Operating Limit is below the Upper Limit.

-Unit 2 rebuilt with a new Voith non-adjustable runner design to reduce impacts to fish (completed May 2019).
-Unit 3 is out of service until 2022 for installation of a new adjustable Voith.
+Units 2 and 3 were rebuilt with a new Voith runner design to reduce impacts to fish (completed May 2019 and Feb 2023, respectively).
+Unit 2 is fixed-blade (non-adjustable) and Unit 3 is adjustable-blade .

 Units 4, 5, and 6 have locked runner blades and restricted operating ranges until the blade seals are repaired or replaced.
 Table values are based on abbreviated index tests for U4 (hydraulic) in 2021, U5 (welded) in 2017, and U6 (hydraulic) in 2019, as updated May 2022.